olicauli/oli-bot/README.md

 3. open up a terminal of your choice, navigate to the folder and run the command `npm install`
 4. to run the bot you will need to set up two environment variables: `TOKEN` and `CLIENT_ID`. set `TOKEN` to your bot instance's token and `CLIENT_ID` to your bot instance's client id.
+5. hythlodaeus uses a postgresql database, which it accesses using sequelize. make sure you have a database set up, as well as a user that can create/delete/update tables.
+6. set `DB` to your database's name, `DB_USER` to the username you've set up for your bot, and `DB_PASS` to the password for the database user.
-5. once you have set up environment variables, you can run the bot! enter `node app.js` or `node .` in your terminal to launch hythlodaeus.
+7. once you have set up environment variables, you can run the bot! enter `node app.js` or `node .` in your terminal to launch hythlodaeus.

 note: if you want to delete or deploy your own server-specific commands, you will need an additional environment variable: